grumpycoders/pcsx-redux/docs/advanced_features.md

 ## Mapping breakpoints

 PCSX-Redux has a feature that allows mapping the memory of the console while the software is running, and to set breakpoints on the mapped memory.
-This can for instance help in finding codepath when performing certain activities in the when running code.
+This can for instance help in finding codepath when performing certain activities when running code.

 First, map the kind of action you want to discover, such as executing code, reading memory, or writing memory.
 Then, run the code for some time without performing the specific action you want to discover.
 Finally, activate the map breakpoint mode, and then perform the action you want to discover.
 The breakpoint should be triggered when the action is performed.